FocalUNETR: A Focal Transformer for Boundary-aware Segmentation of CT Images: Methods

-For the main task of mask prediction (Figure \ref{fig:focal_unetr}), we use a combination of Dice loss and Cross-Entropy loss to evaluate the pixel-wise agreement between the prediction and the ground truth.
-The objective function for the main segmentation head is: where $\hat{p}_i$ and $G$ respectively denote the prediction probabilities from the main task and ground truth mask given an input image $i$. $\hat{p}_i$ is given by the main-task, $\hat{p}_i= \text{FocalUNETR}(\mathcal{X}, w)$, where $w$ is the weights of our model.
+For the main task of mask prediction (as illustrated in Fig. \ref{fig:focal_unetr}A), a combination of Dice loss and Cross-Entropy loss is employed to evaluate the concordance of the predicted mask and the ground truth on a pixel-wise level.
+The objective function for the segmentation head is given by: $\mathcal{L}_{seg} = \mathcal{L}_{dice} (\hat{p}_i, G) + \mathcal{L}_{ce}(\hat{p}_i, G),$ where $\hat{p}_i$ represents the predicted probabilities from the main task and $G$ represents the ground truth mask, both given an input image $i$.
+The predicted probabilities, $\hat{p}_i$, are derived from the main task through the application of the FocalUNETR model to the input CT image.

-To better capture the unclear boundary for the CT-based medical segmentation task, we design an auxiliary task to predict a boundary-aware label besides the main head for generating a segmented mask.
-We attach convolution layers to the decoder as the reconstruction head (Figure \ref{fig:focal_unetr}B).
-The boundary-aware labels are generated considering the pixels near the contour as sub-ground truths.
-Inspired by \cite{ma2020distance,he2021hf}, we formulate each contour point and its surrounding pixels into a Gaussian distribution, with a kernel of $\sigma$ (i.e., $\sigma = 1.6$ here).
-Then a soft label heatmap in the form of a $Heatsum$ function \cite{he2021hf} can be generated, and we utilize it as a regression task trained by minimising mean-squared error instead of treating it as a single pixel boundary segmentation problem.
-Given the ground truth of contour $G_i^C$ induced from the segmentation mask for an input image $i$, the reconstructed out probability is denoted as $\hat{p}_i^C$.
-A regression loss is used for this task: where $N$ is the total number of images.
-This auxiliary task can be trained simultaneously with the main segmentation task.
+To address the challenge of unclear boundaries in CT-based prostate segmentation, an auxiliary task is introduced for the purpose of predicting boundary-aware contours to assist the main prostate segmentation task.
+This auxiliary task is achieved by attaching another convolution head after the extracted feature maps at the final stage (see Fig. \ref{fig:focal_unetr}B).
+The boundary-aware contour, or the induced boundary-sensitive label, is generated by considering pixels near the boundary of the prostate mask.
+To do this, the contour points and their surrounding pixels are formulated into a Gaussian distribution using a kernel with a fixed standard deviation of $\sigma$ (in this specific case, e.g., $\sigma = 1.6$) \cite{ma2020distance,he2021hf,lin2021bsda}.
+The resulting contour is a heatmap in the form of a $Heatsum$ function \cite{lin2021bsda}.
+We predict this heatmap with a regression task trained by minimizing mean-squared error instead of treating it as a single-pixel boundary segmentation problem.
+Given the ground truth of contour $G_i^C$, induced from the segmentation mask for input image $i$, and the reconstructed output probability $\hat{p}_i^C$, we use the following loss function: $\mathcal{L}_{reg} = \frac{1}{N} \sum_i ||\hat{p}_i^C - G_i^C||_2$ where $N$ is the total number of images for each batch.
+This auxiliary task is trained concurrently with the main segmentation task.